Disciplinaries: the job no one wants to do(Need to kick some arse?)

 The ugly side of managing people is that eventually somebody screws up.
 It can be a relatively small thing like bad time keeping, or it could be a major breach of company policy, but either way it's unpleasant to have to deal with.

 Nobody wants to have to discipline their employees, but it's a sad inevitability for most businesses.
 It can range from relative minor issues such as persistent time keeping problems, through to serious breaches of company policy.
 And as the people might report directly to you, it can be difficult to keep your distance and remain objective and fair.
-Bring me into the equation, and let me take that load off your mind.
+Bring us into the equation, and let us take that load off your mind.

 What the disciplinary process looks like